Skip to content

 If you’re a fan of the theatre, the West End can become your regular haunt, with cheap, last-minute tickets often available on the day.
 If you like football you’re in luck, as there are 22 stadiums to be found in and around London.
 If music is your life, London is home to hundreds of venues ranging from The O2 with its capacity of 20,000, to the intimate and iconic Moth Club.

 Contrary to popular belief, not all of the entertainment to be found in London involves spending money.
 There are plenty of events, activities, galleries and classes that charge nothing for admission, and a variety of interesting markets that can be a treat for the eyes without being a strain on your wallet.
+As just a few examples, you can visit the British Museum, stroll through Hyde Park, or browse through Borough Market, all for free.
+For even more things you can do in London, check out our insider’s guide.

 Good public transport

 There’s much joy to be found in walking through London and exploring the nooks and crannies that lie off the beaten track - but sometimes, you’re in a hurry.
 Thankfully London’s public transport is varied and versatile, with black cabs, red buses, and the Underground having become emblematic of London itself.
+You can see which stations UNCLE properties are closest to in the list below:

 As well as public transport to get you around the city (including the river bus and Santander bike-sharing scheme), there are also plenty of options for getting you out of it.
 London has six airports you can reach by train, and national rail links that can connect you with anywhere else in the country with ease.